ckritzinger/turtology/README.md

 # Turtology

+Turtology lets you run LOGO in your browser.
+It borrows heavily from [Seymour Papert's Javascript implementation](https://code.google.com/archive/p/papert/)

 ## Getting Started

 After you have cloned this repo, run this setup script to set up your machine